Login to Complete an Application or to Access Judging Panel

 Final applications must be submitted through the online application form by Saturday, February 1, 2025.
 No late or incomplete applications will be accepted.

 To promote successful applications, the AMA encourages applicants to submit an optional draft of their application no later than Saturday, January 5, 2025, for preliminary feedback and review.
 This opportunity gives applicants a chance to submit a complete rough draft of their application, so they can receive preliminary feedback.
-In this stage of the process, applications will be reviewed by the Donor and Programs Specialist and the club’s District Vice President.
+In this stage of the process, applications will be reviewed by the Deputy Director and the club’s District Vice President.

 Note: Optional draft feedback does not guarantee your club's grant request will be filled by the judging committee.